koendv/stm32duino-raspberrypi/blackmagic.md

-#Converting a Blue Pill to a Black Magic Probe
+# Converting a Blue Pill to a Black Magic Probe

 This document shows how to convert a STM32F103 Blue Pill to a Black Magic Probe gdb server.
 A Black Magic Probe allows you to download firmware to a processor over USB, set breakpoints, inspect variables, etc.

+The text assumes a Raspberry Pi with Arduino IDE and stm32duino toolchain installed.

 ## Installing firmware